 A CMMS is a software that manages and logs work orders or maintenance requests.
 In our very own CMMS ultimate guide, we tell you how it is just a system of records in its essence.
-On the other hand, CAFM has a much more holistic approach to facilities management.
 Meaning, CAFM is a system focused on Facility Management as a whole, whereas CMMS is a more maintenance-oriented solution.
 The truth is both are valid, it just depends on the nature of your business and operations.

 There’s a word we didn’t mention by now when talking about CAFM: intelligence.
 That’s because one cannot say that this is a system particularly powered by it.
 IMMP, on the other hand, means Intelligent Maintenance Management Platform, and it’s the latest technology available to maintenance managers.

 Like the name itself suggests, it combines maintenance management with artificial intelligence (AI) to collect equipment data and turn it into valuable insights.

 Also, Intelligent Maintenance Management Platforms are exactly that, platforms, and that’s because they can integrate more than just other tools and hardware.
 It is possible, with a solution like this, to leverage data to automate tasks and provide you with smart insights, time-saving predictions and suggestions.